evercoinx/meme-tools/README.md

     yarn distribute-funds:dry-run
     ```

-    - Transfer USD from the _marketing_ account to the _trader distributor_ account.
+    - Transfer USD from the _collector_ account to the _trader distributor_ account.

     - Run this command again to make sure that the _trader distributor_ account has sufficient balance: